-Eat/Stay/Pray occurs the first Sunday of every month and includes a homemade breakfast, Family Sunday (kids stay during worship, ring the hand bells, and are welcome to join at a craft table during the sermon), communion (unfermented juice and open to all), Food Pantry Sunday (goods are placed on the altar for TAP-IN: our local food kitchen), and a cozy, inspiring worship environment among family and friends.
+Eat/Stay/Pray occurs the second Sunday of every month and includes a homemade breakfast in Fellowship Hall: a cozy, inspiring worship environment among family and friends.
 Breakfasts begin at 8:30 AM and continues through the 9:00 AM worship experience.
 All are always welcome with “Open Hears, Open Minds, & Open Doors!”

 Building Relationships by Integrating Discipleship in Generational Education

-- “Live B.I.G.”
-Sunday school curriculum (Kindergarten and up) begins after Children’s Moments during worship
+- Sunday school (Kindergarten and up) begins after Children’s Moments during worship

 - Staffed Nursery during worship for children ages 5 and under